Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : the linear bound

 The local minimality result is the following. \begin{proposition} Let $B_h$ be a nearly spherical centered set such that $\Vert h \Vert_{L^1(\partial B)}\ll k^{-1-\frac{4}{n}}g_n(k)$.
 Then when $|\delta|\ll k^{-\left(1+\frac{8}{n}\right)} g_n(k)$ we have

 with equality if and only if $h\equiv 0$. \end{proposition}

 This will be obtained by performing a second-order Taylor expansion of the functional $T^{-1}+\delta\lambda_k$.
-The rough idea is the following: on the one hand, the first shape derivative (taken among measure-preserving variation) of $T^{-1}$ and $\lambda_k$ vanish, while on the other hand the second shape derivative of $T^{-1}$ is coercive in $H^{1/2}(\partial B)$ (in some sense that takes into account the invariance by translation) and the second shape derivative of $\lambda_k$ is bounded in $H^{1/2}(\partial B)$.
+The rough idea is the following: on the one hand, the first shape derivative (taken among measure-preserving variation) of $T^{-1}$ and $\lambda_k$ vanish, while on the other hand the second shape derivative of $T^{-1}$ is coercive in $H^{1/2}(\partial B)$ (in some sense that takes into account the invariance by translation){\BBB , see \eqref{eq:tors_coercive},} and the second shape derivative of $\lambda_k$ is bounded in $H^{1/2}(\partial B)$.
 This will be enough to get the local minimality of $T^{-1}+\delta \lambda_k$ at the ball.

-We begin by a Lemma which states that the eigenvalues and eigenfunctions may be followed smoothly.
-It includes the case of degenerate eigenvalues, which will also be useful in the next section. \begin{lemma} Let $h\in \mathcal{C}^{2,\gamma}\left(\partial B,\left[-\frac{1}{2},\frac{1}{2}\right]\right)$ and $\zeta$ the corresponding vector field (in accordance with \eqref{eq:ext_hzeta}).
+We begin \BBB with \EEE a Lemma which states that the eigenvalues and eigenfunctions may be \BBB approximated \EEE smoothly.
+It includes the case of degenerate eigenvalues, which will also be useful in the next section. \begin{lemma} Let $h\in \C^{2,\gamma}\left(\partial B,\left[-\frac{1}{2},\frac{1}{2}\right]\right)$ and $\zeta$ the corresponding vector field (in accordance with \eqref{eq:ext_hzeta}).
 Then there exists real analytic functions

-for every $i\in\N^*$ such that $\mu_{i}(0)=\lambda_{i}(B)$, and denoting $u_i(t)=\widehat{u}_i(t)\circ (\zeta^t)^{-1}$, the functions $(u_i(t))_{i\in\N^*}$ form an orthonormal basis of (non-ordered) eigenfunctions of $B_{th}$ associated to $(\mu_i(t))_{i\in\N^*}$ and is differentiable with $u_i'(t)\in H^1(B_{th})$.
+for every $i\in\N^*$, such that $\mu_{i}(0)=\lambda_{i}(B)$, and denoting $u_i(t)=\widehat{u}_i(t)\circ (\zeta^t)^{-1}$, the functions $(u_i(t))_{i\in\N^*}$ form an orthonormal basis of (non-ordered) eigenfunctions of $B_{th}$ associated to $(\mu_i(t))_{i\in\N^*}$ and is differentiable with $u_i'(t)\in H^1(B_{th})$.
 Moreover, we have the expressions

 where $b_t$ is the second fundamental form of $\partial B_{th}$, $H_t$ its (outward) mean curvature, $\nu_t$ its (outward) normal vector and $\zeta_{\tau_t}:=\zeta-(\zeta\cdot\nu_t)\nu_t$.
 Finally, $u_i'(t)$ verifies